GNOME/gimp-macos-build/README.md

 - Notarize package using Apple `altool` utility
 - Upload a DMG to the CircleCI build artifacts

+## Managing the Circle CI build ##

+The Circle CI build and its interaction with JHBuild create some specific issues that a packager needs to be aware of.

+### Build timelimit ###

+The builds have a strict time limit of 1 hour.
+As soon as the build takes longer, it is canceled.

+Due to this, and the fact that the build as a whole takes much more than an hour, creative measures have had to be taken.

+**Note** There is a hard limit on the length of a single build step.
+If a step takes longer than an hour it simply can't be build in Circle CI.
+For this reason, support for Webkit has had to be dropped.

+### JHBuild not detecting changes ###

+Because of JHBuild's architecture, certain changes to packages it is building, are not detected at build time.
+This means that the build can become out of date and a full cache-break build will have to be undertaken.

+Examples of things that JHBuild does not detect:

+- A new patch file being added
+- Changes to environment variables (such a `CFLAGS`)
+- Changes to the build command

+Exmaples of things that JHBuild does detect:

+- A new URL/version of a package
+- New commits on a git based repo
+- Changes in a dependency
+### Caching to get around build timelimit ###

+In order to get around the build time limit, each step of the build (or sometimes group of steps) is cached.
+This uses Circleci's caching mechanism.

+The following are aspects of the caching:

+- The JHBuild cache and the rest of the build cache are managed separately
+- The cache is only saved when a new cache key is used, so by default, nothing new that happens in a build is saved until the cache key is changed
+- They keys are arranged in an onion shape.
+Meaning the most specific cache is hit first, but with the broadest number of items cached.
+This means the full build up to and including Gimp.
+Narrower keys don't include Gimp, then Gegl/Babl, then Dependencies Part 2, then dependencies Part 1, and so on.
+- The keys for reloading the cache are tested and loaded in order.
+Each key is tested, and if found, loaded.
+If it is not found, the algorithm goes to the next key.
+Circleci the drops the suffix (after the '-') and tries to load those keys (if they are listed in the keys)
+- When new information is layered onto the cache, the tail end of the cache keys should be iterated.
+So `break5-gimpv3-cacheiter7` should be changed to `break5-gimpv3-cacheiter8`.
+This will keep using the cache, but allow new changes to be saved.
+- When the build has to be redone from scratch, because a dependency has changed, then the first part of the cache key changes.
+This then means no cache is found and everything goes from scratch.
+Here the key goes from `break5-gimpv3-cacheiter7` to `break6-gimpv3-cacheiter1` (the `break` part matters, the `cacheiter` part doesn't).
+Be warned though as the build will time out 4-5 times and needs to be restarted after each timeout by hand.

 ## Other related links

  - [Gtk-OSX](https://gitlab.gnome.org/GNOME/gtk-osx/) project to simplify building MacOS application bundles for Gtk+-based applications
  - [gimp-plugins-collection](https://github.com/aferrero2707/gimp-plugins-collection) - GMIC, LiquidRescale, NUFraw, PhFGimp and ResynthesizerPlugin GIMP plugin builds, including macOS version
  - CircleCI [gimp-macos-build project](https://circleci.com/gh/GNOME/gimp-macos-build)
+ - How this repo uses [JHBuild and Gtk-OSX](README_JHBUILD_GTK_OSX.md)

 ## Known bugs and limitations (merge requests are welcome!)